Evaluate Your Restaurant Competition Before You Open

 However, you can turn some of the things that cannot be changed into opportunities.
 Using the example above, if your space is too small, change the lighting, the dining room layout, or the set up of the hostess station or entrance, to create a larger feeling to your space.
 The same idea can be applied to many of the disadvantages that you find when comparing your place to the competition.

 Additionally, you can upgrade your own restaurant to be a cut above your competition.
 Look at what your competitors don't have, and add it to your restaurant from opening day.
 If your competitors don't serve alcohol, you may want to get an alcohol license; if they don't have enough wait service, you will want to make sure that you do.

-If you know your competition you stand a much better chance of succeeding, but only if you implement the new ideas and employ a revised marketing strategy based on what you have learned from all your research.The possibilities to improve your restaurant are many if you have an open mind and are willing to take a critical look at what you have to offer and what you can improve upon.
+If you know your competition, you stand a much better chance of succeeding, but only if you implement new ideas and employ a revised marketing strategy based on what you have learned from all your research.The possibilities to improve your restaurant are many, especially if you have an open mind and are willing to take a critical look at what you have to offer and what you can improve upon.